-Freshwater fishes in India, especially the ones that occupy cold-water regimes, are increasingly becoming threatened due to over exploitation, loss of biodiversity and anthropogenic interventions.
-Angling is a good way to raise awareness about them, where fishing is engaged in as a sport.
+Freshwater fish in India, especially the ones that occupy cold-water regimes, are increasingly becoming threatened due to overexploitation, loss of biodiversity and anthropogenic interventions.
+Angling is a good way to raise awareness about freshwater fish, where fishing is engaged in as a sport.
 The fish is released once the catch is measured and photographed.

 India’s mahseer fish species found in the Himalayan river basins offer abundant opportunities for water angling activities.
 The mahseer fish is known for its mammoth size and for being the world’s famous game fish.
 These fish seek cool waters as its habitat and such gaming spots in the Himalayas provide good eco-tourism opportunities encouraging development in the region.

-Areas where mahseers are distributed are widely dispersed and in some cases remote.
-There is a need for the involvement of local communities and relevant stakeholders for developing conservation strategies, scientifically.
+Areas where freshwater fish like mahseers are distributed are widely dispersed and in some cases remote.
+There is a need for the involvement of local communities and relevant stakeholders for developing conservation strategies, scientifically for freshwater fish.
 Engaging community and stakeholder participation in research lays the foundation for co-management and shared responsibilities.
-As knowledge about the status, number and management statistics of these fishes are unavailable, collaboration between scientists and anglers can provide valuable data that can inform future conservation actions in order to save these species from becoming extinct.
+As knowledge about the status, number and management statistics of these freshwater fish are unavailable, a collaboration between scientists and anglers can provide valuable data that can inform future conservation actions in order to save these species from becoming extinct.